Poikilos/integratoredu/README.md

 http://github.com/expertmm/integratoredu

 This web app is under heavy development.
 Please use a release version (releases are, however, not production ready) by clicking "release(s)" above.
+For release notes, see a release or the "etc" folder.

 ## Changes
 * (2017-09-29) added new boolean config.audio_enable (see config.js) -- default is true -- for playing sound on success (success.wav), missing form data (missing-information.wav), or potential hacking attempt otherwise bug (security-warning.wav)